Report a Missing or Unidentified Person

 Report a missing person in Maryland

-- Go to your local police station in person as soon as possible to file a report
+- Call 911 or go to your local police station in person as soon as possible to file a report

 - Initial missing person reports must be taken by local law enforcement